sophiacho/Broadcom-Value-Pack-by-Korea-CXS/README.md

 ### 4. **Security**
 Templates in this category help automate security-related configurations, such as security group management, patching, and encryption.

-- **Security Group Template**: Template to configure and manage network security groups and policies.
+- **Distributed Firewall Template**: Template to configure and manage distributed firewall rules to protect your network resources.
-- **Patch Management Template**: Template to automate the application of patches for systems and applications.
-- **Encryption Template**: Template to set up encryption for data at rest and in transit.

 ### 5. **Container**
 Templates in this category automate the deployment and management of containerized environments, including Kubernetes clusters and namespaces.